 Adhesive capsulitis, better known as frozen shoulder, is a condition that causes pain and stiffness in your shoulder.
-Frozen shoulder is a condition that gradually appears over time, and it is not the result of an injury.
-Signs and symptoms begin to appear, and slowly worsen over time.
-So what do you do when you think you have frozen shoulder?
+It is a condition that gradually appears over time, and it is not the result of an acute injury.
+Signs and symptoms begin to appear and slowly worsen over time.
+So, what do you do when you think you have frozen shoulder?

 Frozen shoulder is categorized into three stages, all very aptly named.